 We know now that a man can read Goethe or Rilke in the evening, that he can play Bach and Schubert, and go to his day's work at Auschwitz in the morning.

 Steiner asks what grows up inside literate civilization that releases barbarism.
-One answer is the loss of the things called values.
-No frame of reference, whether esthetic, or intellectual, or ethical. privide The received of the things.
+One answer is the loss of something called values.
+No frame of reference, whether esthetic, or intellectual, or ethical provides the seeds of barbarism.